MicrosoftDocs/bot-docs/articles/nodejs/proactive-messages.md

 > [!NOTE]
 > For simplicity, this example does not specify how to store the user data.
-> The bot can store the user data in any manner, so long as it can be accessed later when the bot is ready to send the ad hoc message.
+> The bot can store the user data in any manner as long as the bot can access it later.

 After the bot has collected information about the user, it can send an ad hoc proactive message to the user at any time.
 To do so, it simply retrieves the user data that it stored previously, constructs the message, and sends it.